Caitlin Clark makes 7 3-pointers, scores 30 points to lead Indiana over winless Washington 85-83

 Stefanie Dolson scored 19 points for Washington, but the Mystics missed a big chance when Indiana’s NaLyssa Smith was called for a clear-path foul with 1:37 to play.
 Down by three, Washington rookie Aaliyah Edwards made only one of two free throws, and the Mystics didn’t score on the ensuing possession.

-Washington lost back-to-back games against top rookies — Angel Reese and Chicago beat the Mystics on Thursday.
-The Mystics played these games at the larger Capital One Arena instead of their normal venue because of the increased fan interest.
+Washington lost back-to-back games against top rookies — Angel Reese and Chicago beat the Mystics on Thursday in a game that was also played at Capital One Arena.